Maxime77370/JobHunters/README.md

 ## Installation

-Use the "requirements.txt file"  to install packages.Once this is made, run the app in your website folder using uvicorn api:app --reload
+Use the "requirements.txt file"  to install packages.
+Once this is made, run the api in your website folder using uvicorn api:app --reload

 ```bash
 pip install -r requirements.txt